 Although there are multiple forms of dystonia and the symptoms of these forms may outwardly appear quite different, the element that all forms share is the repetitive, patterned, and often twisting involuntary muscle contractions.

-Dystonia is a chronic disorder, but the vast majority of dystonias do not impact cognition, intelligence, or shorten a person’s life span.
-The main exception to this is dystonia that occurs as symptom of another disease or condition that can cause such complications.
+Dystonia is a chronic disorder, but the vast majority of dystonias do not impact cognition, intelligence, or shorten a person’s lifespan.
+The main exception to this is dystonia that occurs as a symptom of another disease or condition that can cause such complications.

 When did you get saved?